Is Phone Counseling/Therapy Appropriate?

 Telephone counseling can save individuals thousands of dollars over just a few months of therapy because the cost is more reasonable.
 Telephone counseling or therapy with BetterHelp.com is only about $60 to $80 per week (billed monthly) rather than the $250 to $500 per hour that some traditional therapists charge.
 Why is it so much more affordable?

-Because the therapist does not have as many expenses as the traditional therapist.
-They do not have to pay for rent or leasing of an office, the employees to run that office, utilities and other expenses for the office like office supplies, and transportation costs.
+Because the online therapist does not have as many expenses as the traditional therapist.
+They do not have to pay for rent or leasing of a therapy office, the employees to run that office, utilities and other expenses for the office like office supplies, and transportation costs.
 Since they are saving money, they pass these savings on to their patients so they can benefit as well.

 Convenient and Easy

 Additionally, with most counseling practices keeping normal business hours, work obligations can make it very difficult for many people to pursue traditional modes of therapy.
-Phone counseling can be accessed from very nearly anywhere and be available 24 hours per day, seven days per week in case an emotional emergency arises.
-While it may have its limitations (no psychiatrist is going to write a prescription for a patient he or she has never seen in person) phone counseling is a major benefit to many people who would otherwise remain untreated.
+While it may have its limitations (no psychiatrist is going to write a prescription for a patient he or she has never seen in person) telephone counseling is a major benefit to many people who would otherwise remain untreated.

-In addition to not being able to prescribe medication, there are a few other circumstances in which phone counseling simply is not appropriate.
-Over the telephone, a therapist may encourage a client who is facing mental health issues, may make suggestions about dealing with problems, warn of distorted thinking and offer general encouragement as well as a sympathetic ear.
+In addition to not being able to prescribe medication, there are a few other circumstances in which telephone counseling simply is not appropriate.
+With over-the-phone therapy, a mental health professional may encourage a client who is facing mental health issues, may make suggestions about dealing with problems, warn of distorted thinking and offer general encouragement as well as a sympathetic ear.

 However, a distance counselor cannot provide a comforting and secure environment, nor provide the reassurance of a physical presence when particularly sensitive or traumatic issues are being discussed.
 Although the patient does have the option of speaking to their counselor or therapist face to face on a video chat platform such as Facetime or Skype.